-Great Southern Rail continues to operate The Ghan passenger service once per week throughout the year.
 The business relies upon access to a high standard of track condition to provide its premier experiential offerings.
-The Corporation will be working with Great Southern rail in the coming year to ensure that opportunities to enhance experiences along on the corridor are optimised.
+The Corporation will be working with GWA(N) in the coming year to support a proposal to separate the Freight and Passenger terminal access at Katherine and to further explore opportunities to enhance experiences along the corridor.